+£550,000 has been ring-fenced from existing capital resources to support the investment in Public Conveniences.
+This was approved as part of the 'Capital Resources and Capital Investment Programme 2016/17' report to Policy, Resources and Growth Committee and Budget Council in February 2016.

+As part of the procurement process, the successful contractor committed to investment of £602,000 under the terms of the contract providing that the recommendation to charge for all toilets is approved (paragraph 2.1, recommendation 2).
+Should charging not be approved or a lower number of sites approved for charging this will reduce proportionally the contractor's funding commitment of £602,000 for refurbishment investment

+A total of up to £1,152,000 consisting of the contractor's contribution and the Council's capital match funding will be incorporated into the Council's Capital Investment Programme to support the refurbishment of 12 public toilet sites.

-- 7.1 £550,000 has been ring-fenced from existing capital resources to support the investment in Public Conveniences.
-This was approved as part of the 'Capital Resources and Capital Investment Programme 2016/17' report to Policy, Resources and Growth Committee and Budget Council in February 2016 - 7.2 As part of the procurement process, the successful contractor committed to investment of £602,000 under the terms of the contract providing that the recommendation to charge for all toilets is approved (paragraph 2.1, recommendation 2). - 7.3 The establishment of a reserve fund in which to ring fence surplus income for the refurbishment of additional public convenience sites in the future is dependent on surpluses being generated. - 7.4 There is a risk that the income levels required to meet the service savings required will not be achieved and then other budget savings from within City Environmental Management will be required to meet the savings targets for this service (as stated in paragraph 3.2 of this report).
-This will be monitored and reported as part of the budget monitoring process.
+The establishment of a reserve fund in which to ring fence surplus income for the refurbishment of additional public convenience sites in the future is dependent on surpluses being generated over and above the savings already identified within the Integrated Service and Financial Plans.

+It is estimated that the Council could receive an annual income of circa £70,000 as part of the profit sharing agreement detailed in paragraph 3.21.
+There is a risk that the income levels required to meet the service savings required will not be achieved.
+This may impact on other budget savings from within City Environmental Management which will then be required to meet the savings targets for this service (as stated in paragraph 3.9 of this report).
+This will be monitored and reported as part of the Targeted Budget Monitoring (TBM) process.

-Finance Officer Consulted: Rob Allen Date: 03/07/2018
+Finance Officer Consulted: Rob Allen

+Date: 04/09/18